 Of course, people are willing to work together under the right conditions.
 The program starts by organising students in groups of four during lectures to promote discussion and group work.
 Additionally, the professors work closely with the administrators to ensure that we are regrouped with different individuals on a regular basis.
 The grading structure is also done in such a way that we are not graded on a curve.
 The end result is a class of students who are offering help to each other during exam preparations, since students are not in competition with each other, only with themselves.
 The program definitely promotes a collaborative learning environment.

-Here is just one example to illustrate how awesome The Copenhagen MBA class of 2018 is…Coming onto the program, I already knew that the workload would be heavy.
+Here is just one example to illustrate how awesome The Copenhagen MBA class of 2018 is and what a collaborative MBA we are …Coming onto the program, I already knew that the workload would be heavy.
 But as the rigor and speed of the classes, events, and career-building quickly started to manifest, we have come to the consensus that we must hold on closely to each other if we are to endure this one-year, super-fast-paced train ride.
 Someone suggested that we should split up all the course readings and create outlines, and a few took initiatives to organize this.
 The result?
 An awesome study tool for us, when we need it.
 Everyone was able to provide an outline of an assigned reading and share it onto an online platform which everyone had access to.
 Thus, these outlines would serve to provide a reference and reminder whenever we need it.

 Don’t let my happy-go-lucky attitude fool you, though.
 I’m not implying that it is easy to work with others, but what I found valuable in this program is exactly that – having to find ways to settle the downsides.
 Putting yourself in an uncomfortable situation with others and come up with solutions together to overcome internal and external misalignments.
 The support structure is there; you just have to figure out how to cross the bridge with everyone without having it collapse on you.